Introduction to Share Classes

 Types of Share Classes

 - Class A Shares: Class shares have higher voting rights as compared to Class B shares.
 The charges relating to its purchase are high and the annual expenses are lesser than Class B shares.
-Class A shares have a preference over dividend in the event of dividend distribution.
+Class A shares have a preference over dividends in the event of dividend distribution.

 - Class B Shares: The stockholders of Class B get lower voting rights in comparison to stockholders of Class A shares.
 The annual expenses are higher in these shares and the initial charges relating to purchase are less.
 Class B shares have less priority in dividend distributions.
 A company may decide to issue other classes of shares as well and define their features with respect to restrictions, voting rights, benefits, and so on.